-Local taxing jurisdictions (the City of Missoula, local schools, and Missoula County) set their budgets and send millage rate information to Missoula County, which sends out the tax bills for all jurisdictions.
-The bills go out in October and taxes are due at the end of November and at the end of May.
+Local taxing jurisdictions (local schools, Missoula County, and the City of Missoula) set their budgets and send millage rate information to Missoula County, which mails tax bills for all jurisdictions.
+The bills are mailed in October and taxes are due at the end of November and the end of May.
 View or pay your property taxes on Missoula County's website.
-Be sure to click the button to view the pie charts, which illustrates where your taxes are going.
+Be certain to click the button to view the pie charts, which illustrates where your taxes are going.
 You can also download an Excel spreadsheet to see details about your city taxes.

 Property Tax Relief

 Some residents with low income may qualify for property tax relief from the State of Montana.
 The City also manages a property tax relief program called "Betty's Fund," which currently has received no contributions.

 - 2010 Full Cost of Services Study Final Report - Wohlford Fee Study (PDF)

 Important Property Tax Dates

 - May 31 - second half of property taxes due to Missoula County